crossplane/crossplane/design/one-pager-k8s-native-providers.md

   projectID: PROJECT_ID
 ```

-Any GCP resource can then reference the `Provider`, which provides the necessary
+Any GCP resource can then reference the `ProviderConfig`, which provides the necessary
 information to the resource controller so that Crossplane can manage it.
 `KubernetesApplication` resources and Kubernetes-native infrastructure providers
 provision resources using the Kubernetes API rather than a cloud provider API.